 THE ROOM ON THE ROOF BY RUSKIN BOND

 The Room on the Roof is the story of an orphaned Anglo-Indian boy, Rusty, living in a European colony in Dehradun with his guardian Mr. Harrison, who wants him to stay away from Indians and groom him as a pure Englishman.

 Related: A list of Ruskin Bond’s Best Books

 THE COMPLETE ADVENTURES OF FELUDA BY SATYAJIT RAY

 Between 1965 and 1992, Satyajit Ray wrote a total of 35 Feluda stories, featuring the master sleuth Pradosh C. Mitter, AKA Feluda.

 These stories are now available in 2 volumes of The Complete Adventures of Feluda.
 They were translated into English by Gopa Majumdar.

 Manohar Malgonkar’s Combat of Shadows is the tale of an Anglo-Indian woman, Ruby Miranda, who dreams of becoming a pucca memsahib to an Englishman but has to face the reality of racial discrimination prevalent in pre-independence India.

 The Autobiography of an Unknown Indian is an astonishing work of self-discovery.
-In this book he mingles the growth and changes of India’s politics, societies, national feelings with those of his own personality.
+In this book, he mingles the growth and changes of India’s politics, societies, and national feelings with those of his own personality.
 It is a serious and introspective narrative and historical testimony.